Chinta Aisee Dakini, Kat Kaleja Khaye

 Whatever is born must die, be it today or tomorrow

 Hence O Nanak, Sing praises of God and leave all concerns

 Everything that comes to pass in our lives is but preordained.
 This will be one school of thought which can however, make a person fatalist.
 The alternative way of looking at this phenomenon will be on the basis of the laws of Karma i.e. cause and effect.
 Regardless of how we look at it, the basic premise will be that Life goes on.
-Hence Guru Nanak says that we should worry only about that aspect of life which is not inevitable.
-Understanding the fundamental principle of the cosmos which is perpetually operating in motion, Guru Nanak makes it amply clear that in the path of this world; nothing is motionless.
+Hence the verse emphasises that we should worry only about that aspect of life which is not inevitable.
+Understanding the fundamental principle of the cosmos which is perpetually operating in motion, it becomes amply clear that in the path of this world; nothing is motionless.
 All our concerns are related to our journey of life that begins with birth and ends with death.
-Since all that is born is mutable, hence must die, therefore, says Nanak sing praises of God and worry not.
+Since all that is born is mutable, hence must die, therefore, sing praises of God and worry not.
 Sing praises of God here will imply to accept and face all aspects of life.
 Only by total acceptance of life as it is can one live without worries.